top of page

 There are no prescribed phases or stages and there is no finish line.
 Grief work looks different for each person because grief is unique to each person, but one thing that is universal is you have to make space for grief in order to grieve.
 Grief is inherently painful and it makes sense to want to avoid pain, but when we try to avoid or get rid of our grief, we suffer.
 Making space for grief, whatever that looks like for you, is referred to as grief work.
 It is helpful to see a therapist for grief work because grieving is hard and often nebulous, not because grief is a disorder.
 In cases of traumatic loss, therapy is helpful to both process the trauma of your loss and acquire strategies to help you feel able to make space for your grief.

 Traumatic loss refers to the loss of a person due to a death that was sudden, unexpected, out-of-order, violent in nature, and/or accompanied by physical or mental suffering.
 After traumatic loss, grief work also becomes trauma work.
-Due to the nature of traumatic loss, it is normal for grief to be more intense and persistent.
-Suicide loss is a type of traumatic loss that I have particular expertise in.
-In some cases, suicide loss elicits both grief and post-traumatic stress symptoms.
-Therapy for traumatic loss, like suicide loss, focuses on alleviating the post-traumatic stress symptoms without pathologizing normal human grieving.
+Due to the grief and trauma of traumatic loss, it is normal for grief to be more intense and persistent.

 WHAT IS DISENFRANCHISED GRIEF?

 Disenfranchised grief is when your grieving doesn't fit with your larger society's attitude about dealing with death and loss.
 Disenfranchised grief is common after losing a loved one to suicide, losing a close friend, losing a sibling, having infertility or after miscarriage, estrangement from living loved ones, and pet loss.
 Unfortunately, most grief becomes disenfranchised over time due to the time-limited window we often give ourselves and others to do grief work.
 Losses that are not socially validated are often accompanied by additional emotional pain.
+Grief work can happen weeks, months, years, and decades after loss.
 It is normal for grief to shift and change forever.
-Grief work can happen weeks, months, years, and decades after loss.
 Grief work in therapy helps to make space for grief authentically and honestly without imposing expectations on your valid human experience.

 bottom of page